wangvei/pydefect/tests/README.txt

 0. prerequisite:
     a.
 Unit-cell calculations with
         a-1. unit-cell lattice being optimized
+        a-2. dielectric tensor
-        a-2. band-edge positions from band structure calculation for the defect formation energies a-3. accurate DOS for the carrier concentration analysis
+        a-3. band-edge positions from band structure calculation for the defect formation energies a-4. accurate DOS for the carrier concentration analysis
     b.
 Relaxed POSCAR for a perfect supercell.
     c.
 INCAR and KPOINTS for defect calculations.
        INCAR must not include NELECT that will be determined automatically.